xwmx/nb/README.md

 Subcommands:
-  (default)  Open the ~/.notesrc configuration file in `$EDITOR`. colors     Print a table of color numbers in the colors they represent.
+  (default)  Open the ~/.notesrc configuration file in `$EDITOR`. colors     Display a table of available colors by number.

 Description:
   Configure `notes`.